 cd ~ && mkdir papermc && cd papermc

 This command will create a new folder named papermc and change your current directory to this folder

 There are multiple versions of the server and you can choose one that you and your friends want.
-For this tutorial, I will be downloading Paper for mc version 1.19.2, the latest version available as of when this post was written.
+For this tutorial, I will be downloading Paper for mc version 1.19.4, the latest version available as of when this post was last updated.

 To check the available version, please visit the PaperMC’s Downloads page and change the URL in the command accordingly.